-The EU Emissions Trading System (EU ETS) is currently Europe’s only tool to decarbonise its industrial sectors, but it has so far failed at its task.
-Industrial emissions in Europe are actually increasing, and no emission cuts are foreseen in the period up to 2030, or beyond.
+The EU Emissions Trading System (EU ETS) is currently one of Europe’s key tools to decarbonise its industrial sectors, but it has so far failed at its task.
+Industrial emissions in Europe are stagnating, and no emission cuts are foreseen in the period up to 2030, or beyond.

-The main problems are the low carbon price and the excessive handouts of free pollution permits to industries that have led to a situation where the biggest polluters are able to make profits from the system.
+The main problems are the numerous exemptions and the excessive handouts of free pollution permits to industries that have led to a situation where the biggest polluters are able to make profits from the system.
 Over the past years, the EU ETS has generated up to 50 billion euros in windfall profits for private companies regulated by the system.

 These free pollution permits represent a market failure within the EU ETS since the external costs of carbon pollution are not internalised.
 Companies have no incentive to clean up their act, and citizens carry the cost of climate impacts.
 By handing out free pollution permits EU governments also forgo auctioning revenues that they could spend on further climate action.